esphome/esphome-docs/components/external_components.rst

 varies per repository name and ref name, so repositories with different refs are considered different repositories and updated independently.

+If required, you can supply a username and password to use when authenticating with the remote git server using the ``username`` and ``password`` fields.
+This is most useful when combined with the ``!secret``  feature, to load the values in from a ``secrets.yaml`` file.
+This is not a comprehensive security measure; your username and password will necessarily be stored in clear text within the ``.esphome`` directory.

 .. _external-components_refresh:

 Refresh